Updated 24 February 2014

 Temple Classics has an opening for a full-time, non-tenure-track (NTT) position for 2014-15, pending final budgetary authorization.
 The position will be renewable, pending satisfactory performance and continued funding.
 Temple now calls these positions "Assistant Professor, Teaching and Instruction."
 This opening is listed with the APA Placement Service.
 What follows is information that candidates might find useful in deciding whether to apply and in shaping their applications most appropriately.

 Why the position exists.
 Dr. David Ratzan will be leaving at the end of the academic year for NYU, where he will become head librarian for ISAW.

 What we need.
 We have a particularly pressing need for Romanists (or Latinists, depending on your nominal preferences).
-Ideally, we would hire someone with different interests than members of the current permanent faculty.
-Applicants might thus want consult our faculty information page: http://www.temple.edu/classics/faculty.html (where it would become quickly obvious that, even with one person moving to another position, we are very well equipped with scholars working in fifth-century Greek literature, and much less so for areas such as Late Antiquity and Latin poetry of the Republic).
+Ideally, we would hire someone with different interests than members of the tenure-line faculty.
+Applicants might thus want consult our faculty information page: http://www.temple.edu/classics/faculty.html (where it would become quickly obvious that, even with one NTT moving to another position, we are very well equipped with scholars working in fifth-century Greek literature, and much less so for areas such as Late Antiquity and Latin poetry of the Republic).

 Current ABDs will need to be able to show, credibly, that they will complete their dissertation very very soon.

 Our timetable.
-We will accept applications until the position is filled, but the deadline for applications to be considered fully is May 1st, but we encourage applicants not to be emailing us at 11:59 p.m. that day.
+We will accept applications until the position is filled, but the deadline for applications to be considered fully is 14 March, but we encourage applicants not to be emailing us at 11:59 p.m. that day.
 If a flood of applications arrives at the last minute, our active consideration of the group is delayed considerably.
 We will be reading applications as they arrive and plan on completing the search as soon as humanly possible.
 We expect to interview a few candidates by Skype.